Welcome to our Year 6 page!

 As last year, we will be using the new national curriculum objectives and assessments.

 This half term both classes have PE on Mondays and Wednesdays.

 The PE uniform is black or navy shorts, a white T-shirt and an appropriate change of footwear.

 This half term, Open Evening will take place on Monday 5th and Tuesday 6th March.

 Homework will be given out on a Tuesday and is to be returned the following Monday.

 At St Edward’s, we are linking subjects together in a cross-curricular approach.
-Our lessons this term will have a geography focus and will be based on the water cycle.
+Our lessons this term will have a history focus and will be based on the Vikings.

 This provides a creative curriculum and will enable your child to try out new skills and enhance their learning.

 Please scroll to the bottom of this page to find web links which relate to our curriculum as well as any letters that have been sent out.

 As Water is our Geography topic, in the coming weeks Year 6 will be taking part in a, 'Flood Defence' project.